Salesforce Governor Limits Guide & Interview Questions — SFX Support

 Writing governor-limit-aware Apex requires following best practices to keep your code efficient, maintainable, and scalable:

-- Bulkify Your Code: Always design code to handle multiple records at once, avoiding SOQL and DML inside loops.
+- Bulkify Your Code: Always design code to handle multiple records at once — never put SOQL or DML inside loops.

 - Use Collections Wisely: Use lists, maps, and sets to reduce queries and DML operations.